 Things to do around Woolley in Wiltshire and Bath

 If you find time to venture out of the hotel's grounds, you'll also find plenty to do!
 Longleat House and Safari Park is a regular favourite (ask at Reception about discounted tickets) or just up the road is Lacock Abbey (a Harry Potter filming location).
-Bath is 6 miles away, where the top attraction is the Roman Baths (don't miss the great audio tour) and the Royal Crescent, which is 250 years old this year.
+Bath is 6 miles away, where the top attraction is the Roman Baths (don't miss the great audio tour) and the Royal Crescent.
 Take a look at Visit Bath to keep up with all the celebrations planned.
 Bradford on Avon itself is a pretty and historic market town with a 14th century magnificent tithe barn and lots of quaint artisan shops and cafes.
-See our blog post: 15 things to see and do around Woolley for further ideas.
+See our blog post: 10 things to see and do around Woolley for further ideas.